-Another new year brings another set of resolutions — many of which involve saving more money and budgeting effectively.
+Another new year brings another set of resolutions — many of which involve making new financial goals.
 Whether you’re currently in school or have been in the workforce for a few years, it’s smart to make these changes now in order to set yourself up for future financial success.

-But it’s one thing to make these changes, and another thing to stick with them.
-Here’s a few tips to set financial goals that count and keep yourself on track throughout the year.
+But it’s one thing to make financial goals, and another thing to stick with them.
+Here’s a few tips to save more money and budget effectively to keep yourself on track throughout the year.

 Create A Budget.
 Then Write It Down.